-Pricing Strategy in China.
-In today’s business, companies turn their back to cutting costs and shift to driving growth.
-As pricing is the only part of the marketing mix that actually generates revenue, it has therefore greater impact than ever before.
+In today’s business, companies turn their back to cutting costs and shift to driving growth with new Pricing Strategies in China.
+As pricing is the only part of the marketing mix that actually generates revenue, it has, therefore, greater impact than ever before.
 But with greater impact comes greater responsibility – and customer perception, increased competition as well as an ever-changing economy make it even more difficult to fine-tune the pricing tools to ensure sustainable impact and profitability.
 You have to ask yourself: what is the best path for our goals to do so?

 This logic is true for China, too.
 However, some distinct characteristics of the Chinese customer/market make it even more complex to find the right pricing strategy for your product or service.
 Daxue Consulting can provide insights to better understand these unique characteristics of China.
 Due to our excellent market research, we command a large base of data about the Chinese market.
 Furthermore, thanks to our extensive consumer research in China or full-service focus groups, we know more than anyone else about the Chinese customer.